LaurenzV/krilla/crates/krilla/src/configure/PDF_A2.md

 - krilla forces the user to specify the language on each span. 🟢
 - The need for correctness of language tags is documented. 🟣

-6.7.5: The need to document images and formulas with alt text is documented. 🟣
+6.7.5: The fact that an alternate text should be provided to figures and formulas is checked. 🟢

-6.7.6: krilla currently does not support any non-textual annotations. 🔵
+6.7.6: krilla ensures that annotations have an alternate text. 🟢

-6.7.7: The requirement to specify alt text is documented. 🟣
+6.7.7: The requirement to specify replacement text is documented. 🟣

 6.7.8: The requirement to specify the expansions of abbreviations is documented. 🟣
+NOTE: When inserting expansions of abbreviations, you must set them on the leaf `SpanTag` struct passed to `Surface::start_tagged` method instead of the `Tag` struct in the structure tree